banyekalaok/cee498report/manuscript.md

 - The EDA revealed that there are 7 unique vehicle types that conduct a wide range of rides from 452 to 9,414 .
 Since the vehicle type is a strong predicator of bus loads (i.e., larger vehicles can carry larger loads), the vehicle type was also converted via one-hot encoding.
 - Similar logic as above was used to convert the week days using one-hot encoding.

-The last step in the setup process was to split the training data into training and validation data.
+### Cross-validation

+In order to flag problems like overfitting or selection bias, we can do the cross-validation.
+Cross-validation is a technique in which we train our model using the subset of the data-set and then evaluate using the complementary subset of the data-set.
 This step is done to minimize the likelihood of creating a model that will over or underfit the data.
-A split of 70% and 30% between training and validation was used.
+To do the Cross-validation, we should split a part of original traning data as a validation set.
+In this case, I split the training set into X_train (80% of the original size of train_data) and X_validation (20% of the original size of train_data).

-## Model Development Process
+# Chapter 4.
+Model Development Process

 The follow sections goes through a step by step process to develop and identify the best model to predict the load average on the test data.